Talkala logo

 How the SMS inbox is billed

-Receive-only and text-only.
-Your phone number subscription renews separately, and each incoming SMS segment is charged from wallet balance.
+The inbox is receive-only and text-only.
+Your phone number subscription renews separately, and incoming SMS uses wallet balance.

-The Messages page is an inbound inbox, not a general texting tool.
-Replies sent to your Talkala number can appear there, but outbound browser texting is still off at launch.
+The Messages page is an inbound inbox, not a full texting tool.
+Texts sent to your Talkala number can appear there, but you cannot send outbound texts from the browser.

 Billing is split in two parts.
-Your dedicated number renews as its own recurring Stripe subscription, and each incoming SMS segment is charged from your prepaid wallet balance before Talkala accepts it.
+Your dedicated number renews as its own recurring Stripe subscription, and each incoming SMS uses prepaid wallet balance before Talkala accepts it.

-Delivery also fails closed.
-New texts are dropped if the number subscription is inactive, the wallet cannot cover the next segment, inbound pricing for that number is missing, or the incoming message includes media instead of text-only SMS.
+Delivery is strict.
+New texts are dropped if the number subscription is inactive, the wallet cannot cover the next segment, or inbound pricing for that number is missing.

 • Text-only inbox: plain SMS can appear, but MMS with media does not.